LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 With an additional measurement run with a different temperature setting of *30.0$^{\circ}$C*, the measured temperature deviations and offsets remains constant.

 The sensor internal temperature sensors of both tested sensors are suitable to perform an ambient temperature compensation of measured values and calibration of the sensor.
-This is considered in section *Temperature Sensitivity* \ref{sensor-characterisation-temperature-sensitivity}.
+This is considered in chapter *Temperature Sensitivity* \ref{sensor-characterisation-temperature-sensitivity}.

 Though it is recommended to use a separate temperature sensor when using the *TLV493D* or to use a suitable averaging of the temperature and measured values in order to perform temperature compensation.